top of page

 Nan Thailand

 Nan is undoubtedly one of the most charming places in Thailand, if not the most captivating one!
-Its picturesque scenery and rich history give off a fairy-tale-like vibe.
+Its scenery and rich history give off a fairy-tale-like vibe.

 Interestingly, Nan used to be an independent country until the 1930s when it was annexed by Siam (Thailand) following the death of the last Nan King, who had no heir to succeed him.
 So, if you're looking for a destination rich in history and cultural heritage, Nan should definitely be on your list!